KesseNones/CS450-Algorithms-Projects/README.md

 ## Contents

 ### first_project
-This project is a matrix multiplier algorithm done as efficiently as possible.
+A matrix multiplier algorithm done as efficiently as possible.

 ### second_project
-This project invovled beating Rust's standard sorting function by creating a custom sorting function that utilized Counting Sort to vastly speed up sorting the high scores input data.
+The project involved with beating Rust's standard sorting function by creating a custom sorting function that utilized Counting Sort to vastly speed up sorting the high scores input data.

+### third_project
+An implementation of a Scapegoat Tree and AVL Tree using an arena as a quasi-heap, in order to speed the program up and get around Rust's ownership and borrowing rules.
+This was easily the hardest project to implement of the five.